MicrosoftDocs/win32/desktop-src/tablet/inkcollector-mousedown.md

 ---
-description: Occurs when the mouse pointer is over the InkCollector or InkOverlay object and a mouse button is pressed. ms.assetid: db9ec396-b2a7-4f4f-99f2-95aad46eea28
+description: InkCollector.MouseDown event - Occurs when the mouse pointer is over the InkCollector or InkOverlay object and a mouse button is pressed. ms.assetid: db9ec396-b2a7-4f4f-99f2-95aad46eea28
 title: InkCollector.MouseDown event (Msinkaut.h)
 ms.topic: reference